kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 As usual, we have kept busy by paying back technical debt for a better future.

 The Audit Scanner logs have now moved from consuming [zerolog](https://github.com/rs/zerolog) to [slog](https://pkg.go.dev/log/slog).
-The latter is a structured logging that is part of Go's official standard library.
+The latter is a structured logging library that is part of Go's official standard library.
 We did this change to reduce our dependency tree.
 If you are consuming the logs, there are no differences in output.